Loving a veteran with PTSD is hard as hell.

 Those are just a few of the thoughts that came through my mind.

 My children have learned to gauge his mood and know when it is best to just be still and quiet.
-They have been taught that we cannot sneak up on Daddy to surprise him.
+We have taught them we cannot sneak up on Daddy to surprise him.
 Sudden loud noises are not allowed either.
 And Don’t Wake Daddy is not a board game in our house but a true reality.

 I have not even touched on how this has impacted our relationship over the years.